jnbdz/Drag.Move.Collide/README.md

 How to use
 ----------

-Similar to Drag.Move.
-Drag.Move.Collide needs all the same informations.
+Similar to Drag.Move, Drag.Move.Collide needs all of the same informations.

         new Drag.Move.Collide(document.id('drag'), {